Investors urge Novartis to exert 'moral influence' amid Greek probe

 “Corruption cannot be allowed to become a tradition,” said Veronika Hendry, president of the sustainable investing proxy group Actares.

-The Swiss Attorney General’s (AG) office said on Friday that an appeals court in Athens had submitted a request for assistance, adding the request is being reviewed.
-No criminal proceedings have been opened in the matter in Switzerland, an AG spokeswoman said in a statement via email.

-Novartis, which on Sunday condemned violence at its Athens office and called on Greek police to protect its employees, has said it will take“fast and decisive action” should evidence of unethical or illegal behavior emerge.
+Novartis, which on Sunday condemned the violence at its Athens office and called on Greek police to protect its employees, has said it will take“fast and decisive action” should evidence of unethical or illegal behaviour emerge.

 Chairman Joerg Reinhardt underscored that pledge on Friday.